viktorashi/bingobaker.com-autoplayer/README.md

   -cnt COUNT, --count COUNT
                         Number of bingo cards to generate from the generator link -i INPUT_PATH, --input INPUT_PATH
-                        The file containing the keywords to search for on the bingo cards [default: input.txt]
-  -o OUTPUT_PATH, --output OUTPUT_PATH
+                        The file containing the keywords to search for on the bingo cards [default: input.txt] -o OUTPUT_PATH, --output OUTPUT_PATH
                         File to write the bingo'ed cards to [default: output.txt] -c CARDS_PATH, --cards CARDS_PATH
                         The path you want the cards to be saved in -t TIMEOUT, --timeout TIMEOUT
-                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.6 ] -gm {normal,blackout,peen}, --gamemode {normal,blackout,peen}
+                        Timeout in seconds for the webdriver to wait before clicking on each element to prevent malfunction [default : 0.2 ] -gm {normal,blackout,peen}, --gamemode {normal,blackout,peen}
                         The gamemode to play in. [default: normal] -s SIZE, --size SIZE  The size of the bingo card [default: 5 (must be odd, otherwise don't really make sense) ]
-  -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default
+  -r, --reverse         Reverse the bingo card order when reading from [cards.txt] [default False] -hdls, --headless     Run the webdriver in headless mode (no interface for less VRAM consumption i think idk
-                        False]
+                        lol) [only possible for chrome, edge, firefox] [default False]

 ion care how u use my code lol
 ```